LBCN-Stanford/ripple_detection/README.md

 # ripple_detection
-Ripple detection code from Itzik Norman
+Ripple detection code from Itzik Norman.
+Used to detect ripples in MMR task.